acalarch/challenges/README.md

 This repository contains a series of challenges from SOC Prime's Monthly Talks https://my.socprime.com/webinar/

 ## I've solved one!
-Solutions go to @acalarch on twitter
+Solutions direct message @acalarch on twitter

 ## Answers
 Answers are covered in SOC Prime's monthly talks.
 Otherwise reach out and I will let you know if your answers are correct.